-Exercise during early pregnancy is completely safe.
-But you will want to follow all the do’s and don’ts below.
-If you are concerned about the 2 week wait (2ww) or waiting on a beta test, we have a lot or pre-pregnancy and infertility advice on exercising during the two week wait and early pregnancy.
+Exercise during early pregnancy is completely safe for most people.
+But you will want to follow all the dos and don’ts listed below.
+If you are concerned about the 2 week wait (2ww) or waiting on a beta test, read this pre-pregnancy and infertility advice on exercising during the two week wait and early pregnancy.

 Clapp, J.F., 3rd, and Catherine Cram.
 Exercising through Your Pregnancy, Second Edition, 2012.
 Omaha, NE: Addicus Books, Inc.